-In 2022, the Mid-Autumn Festival falls on September 10th (Saturday).
-China's public holiday is from September 10th to 12nd.
+In 2023, the Mid-Autumn Festival falls on September 29th (Saturday).
+China's public holiday is September 29th and 30th.

 When is the Mid-Autumn Festival?

 The dates are based on the lunar calendar, and it falls either in September or October.
 When the Mid-Autumn Festival holiday falls within the National Day vacation period, as it does in about one out of five years, the whole holiday period generally is a day or two longer.

 Dates for 2023: The official public holidays are Friday, September 29th to Saturday, September 30th.

 1) Ride the Western Silk Road for Exotic Scenery and Culture